maciejb2k/pathfinding_app/README.md

 # Wayfinding - Interactive SVG Map

-The goal of this project is to make React + Typescript app, which implements Dijkstra algorithm to find shortest path on SVG map.
+My goal of this project was to implement from scratch Graph data structure and Dijkstra algorithm in Typescript.

+To visualize how it's working, you can find shortest path on map of shop to product you're searching for from different starting points.

+Technology stack: `React` `Typescript`

 ## Getting started